Paul Cotton: Career

 Cotton joined Poco in 1970, replacing Jim Messina.
 Most of Cotton's music career was as songwriter, lead guitarist and lead singer for the group.
+Cotton's best known song with Poco is "Heart of the Night", which was a major hit from the band's Legend album, released in 1978; the song is an evocation of the night life of the city of New Orleans.

-He said in a September 2000 interview with Sound Waves magazine, "I'm just drawn to the South.
+Cotton proclaimed in a September 2000 interview with Sound Waves magazine, "I'm just drawn to the South.
 Hey, I spent 25 winters in Chicago."
-Cotton's best known song with Poco is "Heart of the Night", which was a major hit from the band's Legend album, released in 1978; the song is an evocation of the night life of the city of New Orleans.

 Cotton's experiences in New Orleans had been the basis for a previous composition, "Down in the Quarter", featured on the 1975 Poco album Head Over Heels, and Cotton has described a track from the 1982 Poco album Ghost Town, "Break of Hearts", as being a follow-up to "Heart of the Night.
 In 1978, Cotton and Rusty Young, "got a little rehearsal hall, put together a band, and played 'Heart of the Night'" for ABC Records executives.
 Both tracks were credited to Poco.
-He also penned such Poco classics as "Barbados", "Indian Summer", "Ride The Country", and "Bad Weather".
+He also penned "Barbados", "Indian Summer", "Ride The Country", and "Bad Weather".
 He briefly left the band in 1987, before returning in 1992.

 Later life

 Cotton moved to Key West, Florida, in 2005, shortly after Hurricane Wilma struck the area.
-He met his future wife there, and went fishing, sailing and sunning when not working on his music.
+He met his future wife there, and enjoyed fishing, sailing and sunning when not working on his music.
 He was actively involved in the Key West community performing at various benefit shows in the area.
 Cotton left Poco in early 2010 and went on to release several solo albums.
 He was inducted into the Colorado Music Hall of Fame, together with his fellow Poco bandmates.

-Cotton died at his summer home near Eugene, Oregon on July 31, 2021, at the age of 78.
+Cotton died at his summer home near Eugene, Oregon, on July 31, 2021, at the age of 78.